renanlecaro/monkeysms/Readme.md

 # Automatic deployment of the server app

-If you create a fork of the project and want the auto deploy of "main" to work, set the following secrets for the github action :
+If you create a fork of the project and want the auto deploy of "main" to work, set the following secrets for the GitHub action :
 - secrets.SETTINGS_DOT_JSON : Content of your local settings.json file
 - secrets.SSH_KEY : Private RSA key used to deploy the meteor app to the server.
 The corresponding pub key needs to be added to your server's authorized_keys
-- secrets.KNOWN_HOSTS : Used to deploy the meteor app to the server, result of running `ssh-keyscan -H  188.166.160.106` where the IP adress is changed for your own DigitalOcean droplet
+- secrets.KNOWN_HOSTS : Used to deploy the meteor app to the server, result of running `ssh-keyscan -H  188.166.160.106` where the IP address is changed for your own DigitalOcean droplet